VRConservation/fbabook/_build/html/_sources/funding.md

 Awarded grants by project type.
 ```

 The number of unfunded projects by county reveals interesting patterns ({numref}`nofund`).
-Some counties with the highest number of unsuccessful applications are in the Sierra Cascade Region, e.g., Tuolumne, Shasta, Plumas.
-Counties with low success raters submitted fewer proposals, e.g., Inyo, Kings, and Alpine.
+Some counties with the highest number of unsuccessful applications are in the Sierra Cascade Region, e.g., Tuolumne, Shasta, and Plumas.
+Counties with low success rates submitted fewer proposals, e.g., Inyo, Kings, and Alpine.

 ```{figure} /figures/nofund.png
 :name: nofund